 The possible dangers of food irradiation

-The scientific community is still asking questions around nutrient loss, free radical production and changes to antioxidant properties of irradiated foods.
-The Food Irradiation Watch website addresses the reasons that consumers should be concerned.
+The scientific community is still asking questions around nutrient loss, free radical production, and changes to antioxidant properties of irradiated foods.
 These range from links to cancer and immune system disorders to reproductive problems and nutritional deficiencies.
-The website also covers safe alternatives to irradiation.

 Will this be yet another case of ‘innocent until proven guilty’?
 It seems to happen all too often in the world of conventional farming.
 DDT, a commonly used pesticide of the past with strong links to the polio virus was removed AFTER the risks were realized.
 Similarly, in today’s world we are questioning the use of glyphosate, which is the active ingredient in the widely used herbicide, Roundup.